rtagaras/Financial-Modeling/Geometric Brownian motion/README.md

-Computing gemoetric brownian motion paths and distribution of endpoints.
+Computing geometric brownian motion paths and distribution of endpoints.

 lognorm.png shows an example.